ocplatest/MCW-Machine-Learning/Hands-on lab/Before the HOL - Machine Learning.md

 ### Task 6: Download training data to your local machine

 1. Download the data from https://databricksdemostore.blob.core.windows.net/data/connected-car/daily-battery-time-series-v2.csv.
-Please ensure that the name of the downloaded file is `daily-battery-time-series.csv`.
+Please ensure that the name of the downloaded file is `daily-battery-time-series-v2.csv`.
 Make a note of the location where you saved the file as you will need it during the lab.

 You should follow all these steps provided _before_ attending the Hands-on lab.